You may have heard it said that a little bit of stress is good for us. It keeps us alert, awake and can give us a burst of adrenaline energy.

 - Dramatic changes in appetite and body weight

-As you can see from this list above, headaches can form part of the stress symptoms and if you are a person who is likely to suffer from Migraines, these situations of stress-induced symptoms can easily be associated with a migraine headache.
+As you can see from this list above, headaches can form part of the stress symptoms and if you are a person who is likely to suffer from Migraines, these stress-induced symptoms can easily be associated with a migraine headache.

 Symptoms of a Migraine Headache: